pegasystems/pega-helm-charts/charts/pega/README.md

       "-----BEGIN CERTIFICATE-----\n<<certificate content>>\n-----END CERTIFICATE-----\n"

 ```
-## Deploying Hazelcast in Client-Server Mode
+## Deploying Hazelcast in Client-Server Model

 **For Pega Platform deployments using 8.6 and later, Pega recommends adopting a client-server model for your Hazelcast deployment.**
 This deployment model introduces independent scalability for both servers and clients in Pega Platform.